 Quirky, a bit left field, a bit under the radar, but Belgians are making their mark on the fashion world.
 If there are no fashion exhibitions at the Bozar in Brussels, then head to MoMu in Antwerp for a serious fashion fix.

 With moules.
-With steak.
-With carbonnades.
-With mayonnaise.
+Or with steak.
+Maybe with carbonnades.
+What about mayonnaise?
 Belgian frites with everything.

 A landmark of Brussels, the Grand Place is one of the most beautiful squares in Europe.
 Granted I am biased, but it is a true gem.
 A UNESCO World heritage site since 1998, no Brussels visit can be complete without a stroll through the Grand Place.

-The ‘mussels’ from Brussels!
+The muscles from Brussels!
 Jean Claude van Damme, with his own statue and all.